 The third floor boasts our prayer chapel, named for Dean Emeritus Walter D. Muelder, and the Anna Howard Shaw Center, named for our famous alum and suffragist.
 Muelder Chapel is a perfect site for prayer, reflection, and the weekly services hosted by the Spiritual Life Office, such as Tuesday Eucharist and SpiritualiTea.
 The charm of the chapel is due largely to the eight stained glass windows which recall the lives and legacies of outstanding Christian figures.
 Across the hall, the Anna Howard Shaw Center promotes structures and practices that empower women and honor diversity, and builds female empowerment through research, education, advocacy, and other support.
 The Center just celebrated its fortieth anniversary, and hosts a weekly lecture series which feature talks given by students or staff members regarding contemporary women’s issues.
 The remainder of the third floor includes the Center for Global Christianity and Mission, and offices of many of our faculty members.

 It’s very likely that the fourth floor is where the Rev. Dr. Martin Luther King, Jr.’s office was located during his doctoral studies at the School, according to campus tour guides.
-You’ll find many faculty members and staff offices are currently located on this floor.
+You’ll find many faculty members’ offices located on this floor.

 With the age of the building comes challenges.
 We are working with the University to better plan for students will mobile impairments.
 Our accessible entrance is located on the lower level, and while all floors of the School are accessible via elevators, we realize it is a challenge for mobility-impaired students and visitors to access Marsh Plaza and Marsh Chapel next door.
 Our Accessibility Fund was recently launched and championed by the Class of 2018 to help us raise money needed to improve our accessibility.